 9) Allow time for grieving.
 Everyone is different in their response, but no one can hop right back into life the next week like nothing happened.
 If you do you are not dealing well with it.
 You must allow time for tears and sorrow.
 Don’t let others dictate time by saying, “Well it’s been a year, you should be over it now.”
 I was numb the first year after Zachary died, therefore I had much to deal with the second year.

 Just this last week Sam and I both lost a cousin.
 We understand new losses have a way of bringing up old losses.
 I have cried with families in the ICU when their loved ones passed away.
 As their nurse I was not ashamed of my tears.
 They knew I cared for them and had compassion for what they were going through.
-Whether a widow or widower, parents or grandparents, the eight points we have shared here apply to anyone who has lost a loved one.
+Whether a widow or widower, parents or grandparents, the nine points we have shared here apply to anyone who has lost a loved one.

 Please let us know what has helped you in your time of sorrow, or if we can help or pray for you.
 God bless you and comfort you as only He can.
 Keep an eternal perspective, His ways are not our ways therefore choose to trust Him.
 Google “In the Eye of the Storm” by Ryan Stevenson and watch the video.
 It is awesome.
 It explains why “my only hope is to trust You.”